 When you’ve enabled Workload Management on your Supervisor Cluster you’ll want to start spinning up some containers!
-You can of course use a pulic container registry like Docker Hub, but vSphere w/ K8s provides a convinient one-click private registry called Embedded Harbor, to use your private images.
+You can of course use a public container registry like Docker Hub, but vSphere w/ K8s provides a convenient one-click private registry called Embedded Harbor, to use your private images.

 Harbor was included in VMware’s first container platform, VIC, so it’s good to see its development continue here.
 As this is an embedded version it doesn’t have all the features of a standalone deployment, but is enough to do the basics.

 Enabling the registry is one of the smoothest parts of vSphere w/ K8s.
 Simply got to the Supervisor Cluster > Configure > Image Registry and click Enable Harbor that’s it!

 After a few minutes you’ll your first Pods being deployed to a new ‘vmware-system-registry’ Namespace:

 And the Health of the Image Registry should change to Running.
 There will also be a link to the Harbor UI, which will be an IP in your Ingress range used to setup K8s.
 Another important link here is the Root certificate, which you should download now.

 As the Harbor registry is nicely integrated into vCenter, every time you create a new Namespace a new project is created in Harbor.
 Also, logging into Harbor is controlled with vSphere SSO.
 Here I’ve created a Namespace in the vSphere Client called ‘netwatch’, logged into Harbor from the link in the Image Regisrtry and the project has been automatically created: